Tiger Strips Program

 While encouraging coaches to create an atmosphere of competition and excellence in each sport, athletic administrators established Tiger S.T.R.I.P.E.S. to instill attributes within young BA athletes that go beyond the game.

-“We have high expectations for our student athletes when it comes to displaying good character, and we want our coaches to model that behavior,” said BAPS Athletic Director Ken Ellett, who developed Tiger S.T.R.I.P.E.S.
+“We have high expectations for our student athletes when it comes to displaying good character, and we want our coaches to model that behavior,” said BAPS Executive Director of Student Programs Ken Ellett, who developed Tiger S.T.R.I.P.E.S. while he was Director of Athletics.
 “I am extremely proud of the way our coaches conduct themselves on the field, in practice and in the community.

 “Those character qualities our coaches display are then instilled in our student-athletes.
 I believe that our coaches and student-athletes are tremendous ambassadors for Broken Arrow Public Schools.”